rjshekar90/intro_pytest/README.txt

 (OR)

-run as
-python -m pytest
+run as from outer dir.
+Mark the pytest as source dir. python -m pytest tests/.......